Andrea Calderwood

-Andrea Calderwood is a British film and television producer, born in Paisley, Scotland.
+Andrea Calderwood is a British film and television producer.
+She produced Mrs Brown and The Boy Who Harnessed the Wind which was distributed by Netflix.

+Life

+Calderwood was born in Paisley, Scotland.
 She won a British Academy of Film and Television Award for Best British Film for her work on The Last King of Scotland.
 She produced the HBO television mini-series Generation Kill.

-In 2012, Scottish newspaper The Herald put her as number 42 in its list of Scotland's top 50 influential women of 2012.
+In 2012, Scottish newspaper The Herald put her as number 42 in its list of Scotland's top 50 influential women.
 She produced the film Half of a Yellow Sun, which premiered in 2013 at the Toronto International Film Festival.
 In 2019, she produced The Boy Who Harnessed the Wind, distributed by Netflix.